Knowing how to make a long distance relationship work can be tricky. Here are our best long distance relationship tips–and links to extra resources.

 Don’t embrace trust so wholeheartedly that you ignore or miss the signs that something is seriously wrong.
 Being in a LDR can prolong a relationship that isn’t meant to be.
 Distance also provides more opportunities for deception.
 Don’t ignore your instincts if you sense something just isn’t right.

 I am asked more questions about cheating and trust than anything else.
 So many, in fact, I decided to write a book for you guys.
-So check out the handy book below.
+So check out 21 Important Things To Do If You Think Your Partner Might Be Cheating in the shop, or the special bundle offer below.

 45. Set a “move-by” date